Skip to content

 Submit documents to the Office of Admissions by mail or in person.

-To be considered for admission to UTA, we must receive your online application, all required documents and the application fee by the following application priority dates.
+To ensure adequate time for consideration of your application, apply well in advance of your desired starting date.
+Nine months to a year is not too early to apply.
 Please note that the scholarship and financial aid application deadlines are earlier.
 For more information about applying for financial aid, visit the Financial Aid website.